Raising a puppy when you work full time can be done. But you’ll need a structured day, and some help.

 The practicalities of doggy daycare for most puppy parents mean that this option is not ideal.
 At least until their dog is older.

-Doing so can cause all kinds of problems, including separation anxiety, soiling, and constant barking, and is likely to be extremely stressful to a young puppy.
+Isolating a puppy or young dog can cause all kinds of problems, including separation anxiety, soiling, and constant barking.
+And it is likely to be extremely stressful to a young puppy.

 So, you will need help.
 That’s where dog sitters, and dog walkers come in.